A B E A C O N O F H O P E I N T H E G R E A T E S T T I M E O F N E E D,

 And she wanted to, had to know the why of it all.
 If only so she could figure out the urges of her own.

-Generally, if Zoey is not working in the jails, then she's taking on contracts for police departments in times of trauma.
+Generally, if Zoey is not working in the jails, she's taking on contracts for police departments in trauma times.

 [ Forensic Psychology: The intersection between psychology and the justice system.
-It involves understanding fundamental legal principles, particularly with regard to expert witness testimony.
+It involves understanding fundamental legal principles, particularly concerning expert witness testimony.
 This may also incorporate service to understanding the criminal mind and their actions. ]

 T H E G E A R